 - Celery keeps best if pulled up by the roots and stored upright with the roots in damp sand.

 Cold but drier, 32° to 40°F (0° to 4.5°C), and 60 to 70% humidity.

-- Apples, pears, cabbage, Brussels sprouts, and potatoes can be stored with root vegetables if given extra air circulation to keep them drier.
+- Apples, pears, cabbage, Brussels sprouts, and potatoes can be stored in the same place as root vegetables as long as they are given extra air circulation to keep them drier.